Fangkang515/ARIMAplus/README.md

 and neuron types).
 Entity fitness is based on RMSE of produced forecast.

-###### Despite the project per se, second aim is to learn Python, thus avoiding importing external libraries wherever it can be.

 ###### Yet, there is much to be done...